-Jennifer Krueger began dancing at the age of nine when she enrolled in a Livonia Public Schools Community Education dance class.
-With each class, her love for dance grew and developed into a life long passion for teaching and learning the art of dance.
+Ms. Jenn began dancing at the age of nine when she enrolled in a Livonia Public Schools Community Education dance class.
+With each class, her love for dance grew and developed into a lifelong passion for teaching and learning the art of dance.

-In her high school years, she was selected to learn and perform in the Livonia Creative and Performing Arts program where she decided to teaching dance as a career.
-With her goals set, she advance to Wayne State University and enrolled as a Dance major and English minor.
-She joined the Wayne State dance company and proceeded to dance, choreograph, and advance her knowledge of the dance world.
+In her high school years, Ms. Jenn was selected to attend and perform in the Livonia Creative and Performing Arts program where she decided to teach dance as a career.
+With her goals set, she advanced to Wayne State University and enrolled as a Dance major and English minor.
+She joined the Wayne State Dance Company and proceeded to dance, choreograph, and advance her knowledge of the dance world.
 She won various awards including the Copperfoot Choreography Award.
 She left Wayne State University with a Bachelors of Science degree and a Michigan Teaching Certification.

 Jennifer began coaching gymnastics and teaching dance in 1989 while still in high school.
-After college, her time has been spent teaching gymnastics, working at a private Michigan school where she developed a creative movement program for pre-kindergarten through eighth graders, choreographing for high school musicals, working at local dance studios teaching and choreographing all types of dance, and raising her four children.
+After college, her time was spent continuing to coach gymnastics, working at a private Michigan school where she developed a creative movement program for pre-kindergarten through eighth graders, choreographing for high school musicals, working at a couple of Metro Detroit dance studios teaching and choreographing various dance styles, and raising her four children.
 In 2002 Jennifer began her teachers training in ballet with the Cecchetti Council of America, and became a member in 2004.

 Kim Flores – Instructor

 Kim Flores has been teaching at Maria’s School of Dance since 1998.
 She took a four year hiatus in 2009 after getting married and moving to NYC.
 While in NY Kim was blessed with two beautiful children who both now dance at Maria’s.
-Kim started dancing at age 3 and danced with Marias School of Dance from age 7 until graduating high School.
-After high school Kim attended Michigan State University and graduated in 2006 with a Bachelor’s degree in Kinesiology.
+Kim started dancing at age 3 and danced with Maria’s School of Dance from age 7 until graduating high school.
+After high school Kim attended Michigan State University and graduated with a Bachelor’s degree in Kinesiology.
 Throughout her years of dancing Kim studied various styles of dance and furthered her education by taking classes at Gus Giordano Dance Center in Chicago, Lansing Community College, touring conventions and on scholarship at Broadway Dance Center and Steps on Broadway in NYC.
 Kim competed with Dance Express for many years and earned various awards and scholarships.

 Kim teaches all ages and levels of dancers including the competition team.
 Kim’s choreography has earned a variety of awards and special honors.
-In addition to teaching at Maria’s she taught for the Neu Wixom Dance Academy, Summer Institute for the Gifted at the University of Michigan, and choreographed musicals for both the Howell High school and the Community Theatre of Howell.
+In addition to teaching at Maria’s she taught for Summer Institute for the Gifted at the University of Michigan, and choreographed musicals for both the Howell High school and the Community Theatre of Howell.
 Kim enjoys teaching and passing on her dance knowledge to her students.